viewtool/I2C_Adapter/RaspberryPi_GCC_USB_SDI12_Test/README.md

 # SDI12_Test
-An RaspberryPi project to test SDI12.
+A RaspberryPi project to test SDI12.